 The Working With Children Check lasts for five years, so renewals will begin from March 2018 for those who first applied in 2013.

 When it is time to renew your WWC number, you will receive an email explaining what you need to do.

-The Office of the Children's Guardian will email holders of a WWC number three months before their expiry date.
-Renewals cannot be processed until you receive your email alert.
+The Office of the Children's Guardian will email holders of a WWC number an alert three months before the expiry date.
+Renewal applications cannot be submitted until three months before your expiry date.

 A WWC number is like a driver licence – the number stays with you and is renewed before it expires.
 Do not reapply – you simply renew, and your WWC number will remain valid for another five years.

 Make sure your contact details are up-to-date.
 Go to kidsguardian.nsw.gov.au/check and choose "Update your details".

 Find your expiry date and WWC number in the email you received after you first applied.
 In your email search, type "wwccnotification" - the subject is "‘Information Regarding your Working With Children Check’.

 If you have lost your number, go to kidsguardian.nsw.gov.au/check and choose “Find your WWC number”.
 Your number and expiry date will be emailed to you.